carbon-language/carbon-lang/mlir/docs/Tutorials/DefiningAttributesAndTypes.md

   void setBody(Type body) {
     // Call into the base to mutate the type.
     LogicalResult result = Base::mutate(body);

-    // Most types expect mutation to always succeed, but types can implement
+    // Most types expect the mutation to always succeed, but types can implement
     // custom logic for handling mutation failures. assert(succeeded(result) &&
            "attempting to change the body of an already-initialized type");

     // Avoid unused-variable warning when building without assertions.
     (void) result;
   }